emanuelosva/terapi-schedule/README.md

 ```

 - POST /agenda/appoiment/new
-> Create a new appoiment and register the user.
+> Create a new appoiment and register the patient.

 ```js
   - body: {